 About Roxbury Community College:

-Roxbury Community College is an urban, public, two-year College
+Roxbury Community College is an urban, public, 2-year College

 serving a diverse community, including people of color, recent